-- 9. Select the regression that best fits your data (your instructor can offer suggestions if necessary).
-Note that when performing an actual experiment you will generally know the function that fits your data.
-You will be guessing at the best fit when doing the "Graphing and Curve Analysis..." exercise. - 10.
-Next, put a check in the box next to Display Equation on Chart, then click the Close button.
+- 10. Next, put a check in the box next to Display Equation on Chart, then click the Close button.
 You are then returned to your graph; the best-fit line is included, as well as the appropriate equation for the line chosen.
 Excel calculates the values of the appropriate coefficients a, b, c, and m.
 You should note that more significant figures might be presented than are dictated by the accuracy of your measurements.
 It is from these coefficient values that you will be performing your analysis. - 11.
 At this point your graph is complete.
 Your instructor can show you how to edit portions of the graph if they need to be changed.
 If you find that a data point is incorrect, simply change the number, or delete the point, and the graph will update automatically.
-You can change the type of regression chosen by right-clicking on the trendline, and choosing Format Trendline.

-Add Your Names, And Print The Graph
+Add Your Names, and Print the Graph